systemseed/material_base/docs/build.md

 For installing build tools and it's dependences you needs to have [Yarn](https://yarnpkg.com/) globally installed.
 Using Yarn is recommended but NPM also should work.

-1. Make sure you have all files copied from `material_base_subtheme` folder to your custom theme folder.
+1. Make sure you have all files copied from `themes/material_base_subtheme` folder to your custom theme folder.
 2. Optional: adjust values in `webpack.config.js`.
 3. From your custom theme folder run: